General Motors Calls for National Zero Emissions Vehicle Program

 The automaker's discussion of ZEVs only includes battery-electric cars at this time.
 Hydrogen fuel-cell vehicle also produce no "tailpipe" emissions, but their numbers are much smaller.
 GM has been quietly developing fuel cells, but has not announced firm plans for production.

-The proposed ZEV program puts GM at odds with the Trump Administration, which is expected to lower emissions targets put in place by the Obama Administration through calendar year 2025.
+The proposed ZEV program also puts GM at odds with the Trump Administration, which is expected to lower emissions targets put in place by the Obama Administration through calendar year 2025.
 That may seem like a gift to U.S. automakers in the short term, but with Europe and China tightening emissions rules, GM needs to think long term in order to remain competitive globally.